 Heather’s books were traditionally published until 2016 when she decided to retain all rights and self-publish.
 She’s now had over 100,000 copies downloaded and sold in print to readers around the world and all five novels have been published by Tantor or Dreamscape Media as audiobooks.
+The Ticket was translated into French in October 2020.

 After receiving her BA (Honours) in Canadian Studies at Queen’s University in Kingston, Ontario, Heather attended Montreal’s Concordia University for a graduate diploma in Journalism.
 She worked as chief reporter of a local paper and associate editor of Harrowsmith Country Life and Equinox magazines before starting her own freelance writing and editing business, Graceful Publications, in 1999.